usuaero/rapidboom/README.md

 ## Installation

-Run either of the following commands in the main directory.
+Run either of the following commands in the main rapidboom folder.

 'pip install .'
 or